Cascada: 2012–2013: The Best of Cascada, Eurovision Song Contest 2013 and Acoustic Sessions

-2014–present: Focus on touring and new singles
+2014–2024: Focus on touring and new singles

 On 28 March 2014, Cascada's new single, titled "Blink", was released in Germany with the video premiering on the same day.
 The track was originally recorded by pop group U.V.U.K.
 In April 2014, the single was released in Australia and France, and also began receiving airplay in the UK.

-According to a 2014 interview, the group have no plans to release a 5th studio album but are working on a new single.
-For this single, "Madness", Cascada collaborated with Manchester-based rapper Tristan 'Tris' Henry The single was released on 26 September 2014 worldwide, with the video premiering on YouTube on 30 September.
+According to a 2014 interview, the group had no plans to release a fifth studio album, but were working on a new single.
+For this single, "Madness", Cascada collaborated with Manchester-based rapper Tristan 'Tris' Henry; the single was released on 26 September 2014 worldwide, with the video premiering on YouTube on 30 September.
 On 20 February 2015, the band released a re-work of "Reason", a song originally released in 2004 under the previous alias 'Diamond'.
 The video was shot in Mallorca and premiered on 20 February 2015.

 On 28 May 2015, Horler took a short break due to her pregnancy.
-All upcoming shows were canceled; fans were rest-assured that new music was "in the works" and photos showed Horler in the studio during the summer.
+All upcoming shows were cancelled; fans were assured that new music was "in the works" and photos showed Horler in the studio during the Summer.
 In September 2015, Horler gave birth to her daughter, Jamie.
 Cascada returned to the stage in December 2015, with upcoming shows in Norway, Austria and Germany.
 On New Year's Eve, they performed in London along with The X Factor contestant Fleur East.

 For the better part of 2016, Horler was busy touring parts of Norway and the United Kingdom, while also working the studio with Yanou on new material.
 Brazilian producer Cassiano collaborated with Cascada on a cover version of "Praise You" by Mary Mary.
 This was released on 10 June 2016.